brianklaas/blog/_drafts/2018-10-28-Using-AWS-Translate-in-CFML-Part-2.markdown

 There are probably more elegant, complex solutions to this challenge that better handle non-English (and non-Western) source languauge text, but since Translate only translates to and from English, this is a fairly good solution.

+## Outputting the Translation Result

+Again, the Translate service is quite simple to work with.
+The translateTextResult object that's returned from a TranslateTextRequest is little more than a POJO (plain old Java object) with a few simple properties.
+The property we care about is the translatedText property.

+Because we're looping and adding one chunk of text to another, we simply concatenate any existing translated text with the translated text that just came back from the TranslateTextRequest:

+{% highlight javascript %}
+finalTranslation &= translateTextResult.getTranslatedText();
+{% endhighlight %}

+When we're done, we simply output the finalTranslation string.
+In a production application, you'd probably want to store the finalTranslation string in a database for further processing or re-use.

 That's it for working with AWS Translate from within CFML.
-As I mentioned, it's really simple and most of the code was for dealing with service limitations.
+As I mentioned, it's really simple and most of the code in the example was for dealing with service limitations.
 If you have any questions about any of the posts in this series, feel free to <a href="https://twitter.com/brian_klaas">message me on the Twitter</a>!